 Amount of errors:

 An excessive amount of errors originating from a website can harm an account’s resource usage.
 Common errors that can interfere with resource usage are 500, 502, 503, 504 and 508.
 Error codes can give you insight into what’s going on with your website’s traffic and how some visitors might not see your entire website as expected.

 Too many plugins or modules on your website:

-Before installing a plugin or module, consider researching it on Google to make sure there are no known issues with the script.
+Before installing a plugin or module, consider researching it on Google to ensure there are no known issues with the script.
 It’s also advisable to always keep your plugins updated.
-Outdated plugins can cause excessive server usage and also leave your website open to hackers and malware, which could also result in server usage overages.
+Outdated plugins can cause excessive server usage and leave your website open to hackers and malware, resulting in server usage overages.

 Large traffic surges:

-Surges in traffic will happen when your website is being crawled by automated bots (ie. search engines), or your website is getting attacked with spam comments, or you have a large amount of legitimate traffic going to your website all within a short duration of time.
-If you think your website is receiving surges in traffic, you can try to optimize your website so that the traffic spikes use fewer server resources.
+Surges in traffic will happen when your website is being crawled by automated bots (i.e. search engines), your website is getting attacked with spam comments, or you have a large amount of legitimate traffic going to your website within a short duration of time.
+If you think your website is receiving traffic surges, you can optimize your website so that the traffic spikes use fewer server resources.